testing-library/react-testing-library/README.md

 calling `Simulate.click` will not cause the submit event to be invoked.
 In order to get around this and for more info, see [`fireEvent`](#fireeventnode-htmlelement-event-event).

+In general, it is better to use `fireEvent` whenever possible because it mimics more closely what happens in the browser when an event happens.

 ### `wait`

 Defined as: